Mood-App-Codepath/Moodvie-App/README.md

 ### App Evaluation

-# later on in the future the user can find the mood they were in from like graph or something

 - **Category:** Social Networking/ Movie
 - **Mobile:** This application will solely be built for iOS, but will be available in other devices as well soon.
 - **Story:** Analyzes user's preferences for the movie, and finds the movie's reviews left by other users, and streaming platform that it is posted on, and join communities within the application.